Crate augur

 Expand description

-“In fact I’ve actually triggered buffer overflows by just entering my real name.”
+“In fact, I’ve actually triggered buffer overflows by just entering my real name.”

 – A.

-Augur is a blazing fast IDA Pro headless plugin that extracts strings and related pseudo-code from a binary file.
-It stores pseudo-code of functions that reference strings in an organized directory tree.
+Augur is a blazing fast IDA Pro headless plugin that extracts strings and related pseudocode from a binary file.
+It stores pseudocode of functions that reference strings in an organized directory tree.

 §Features

-• Blazing fast, headless user experience courtesy of IDA Pro 9 and Binarly’s idalib Rust bindings.
+• Blazing fast, headless user experience courtesy of IDA Pro 9.x and Binarly’s idalib Rust bindings.

 • Support for binary targets for any architecture implemented by IDA Pro’s Hex-Rays decompiler.